Avoid stiff RMD penalties: You may begin withdrawing funds from your IRA and 401(k) accounts at age 59 1/2, but when you turn 70 1/2, it's required.

 When you reach age 70 1/2, you may be required to take distributions from your IRAs and other retirement accounts

 Withdrawal requirements will vary from person to person since they depend on several factors

 Failure to take required distributions may result in a stiff penalty

 After decades of socking away money in retirement funds, baby boomers who turn 70 1/2 this year hit the required minimum distribution (RMD) age threshold.
-The government The government requires that you start drawing down your retirement assets via RMD, or else face a stiff penalty—50% of the RMD.
+The government requires that you start drawing down your retirement assets from your individual retirement account (IRA) or company retirement plan via RMD, or else face a stiff penalty—50% of the RMD.

-Unlike a traditional IRA, which is tax-deferred until withdrawn, a Roth IRA is taxed up front, but is tax-free when you take it as a distribution.
-And, again, with a Roth there is no RMD during the lifetime of the owner.
-But a word of caution: if you taking an RMD this year and are considering converting your traditional IRA to a Roth IRA this year, you must first satisfy this year's RMD.
-In other words, you're not allowed to convert RMD money.
+Unlike a traditional IRA, which is tax-deferred until withdrawn, a Roth IRA is taxed up front but is tax-free when you take it as a distribution.
+And, again, with a Roth there is no RMD during the owner’s lifetime.
+However, Roth 401(k) plans have RMD requirements.
+Contact your plan administrator on the company 401(k) plan to learn how it processes 401(k) RMDs.
+But a word of caution: if you’re taking an IRA RMD and considering converting your traditional IRA to a Roth IRA this year, you must first satisfy this year’s RMD.
+In other words, you’re not allowed to convert RMD money.